LucasMonastirsky/our-todo-list/README.md

 This project consists of a minimalist React Native app where one can manage shared todo-lists in a simple and effective manner.
 For example, one could have a list named "Household Tasks" that is shared with the people they live with.
 When any user adds an item to the list, any other user will be able to **claim** that task, notifying others that someone is taking care of the task.
 Upon completion, they will mark the task as completed and everyone else will be able to see that.

-## How to Run

-If you'd like to run the application, an AWS account with a Cognito User Pool and DynamoDB service is needed, and a configuration file needs to be created with the necessary credentials.
-Under the `src` folder, create a file named `Secrets.ts`.
-Inside the file, two objects need to be exported; see the following example:

-    export const amplify_config = {
-      aws_cognito_region: "", // The Cognito user pool's region (example: `us-east-2`)
-      aws_user_pools_id:  "", // The User Pool Id of the Cognito user pool (found under the `General Settings` tab)
-      aws_user_pools_web_client_id: '', // The app client's id, located under the `App Clients` tab
-      Auth: {
-        userPoolId: "", // Same as `aws_user_pools_id`
-      }
-    }

-    export const aws_sdk_config = {
-      region: '', // The region of AWS account
-      credentials: { // To generate these credentials, follow this guide: https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-your-credentials.html
-        accessKeyId: '',
-        secretAccessKey: ''
-      },
-    }

-For the database, create two tables in DynamoDB: `Users`, and `Lists`.
-Both tables must be indexed by the property `id`.

-For the authentication, create a Cognito User Pool with **Username login**.
-When creating the app client, **disable** the `Generate client secret` box, and enable `username-password based authentication`.

 ## Technologies Used
 [React Native](https://reactnative.dev/)